terramate-io/terramate/docs/dependency-management.md

 ![failure-mode-example](./graphs/failure-mode-example.svg)

-Now assume none of the stacks have been applied yet (all of them have changes, they are all new).
+Now assume none of the stacks have been applied yet (all of them have changed, they are all new).

 Given that, lets say **stack-a** execution fails, on this case all other stacks get aborted since they depend